Aerobatics

 NC117W sold on July 10, 1930 to Air Services, Inc. Roosevelt Field, Mineola, NY.
 Shortly, on July 17, 1930 we find the airplane at Tucson flown by R.G.
 Lockwood carrying passenger O.E.
 Scott.
 Lockwood is interesting because he held pilot certificate #3.
 They are eastbound from Los Angeles, CA to Dallas, TX.
 Perhaps this is the ferry flight from Burbank to the airplane’s new owners.
 Can you picture this beautiful airplane taxiing at the Davis-Monthan Airfield in the July dust?
 Below is an image of NC117W on the ground in New York.
 See the right sidebar for more information.

 NC117W went through four owners in the New York area between 1932 and 1934, then it moved west.
 It sold on October 15, 1934 to Paramount Productions, Inc., Jersey City, NJ.
 During its Paramount duties, between 1934 and 1936, it was featured in the film 'Wings in the Dark' which starred Gary Grant and Myrna Loy.
 The scenes of the Sirius are worth buying the DVD.
 Below is a publicity still from the film.
 Grant is in the front cockpit; Loy on the ground.
-I do not know who owns the copyright for this image.
-If you do and want me to remove it, please let me know.
-Alternatively, and better, I'd be happy to give you credit for its use.
+I do not know who owns the copyright for this image, or the one just below it.
+If you do and want me to remove them, please let me know.
+Alternatively, and better, I'd be happy to give you credit for their use.

 NC117W With Paramount